jonaskahn/cadence-sdk/README.md

     def get_system_prompt(self) -> str:
         return "You are a stateful agent that maintains context."

+    @staticmethod
-    def should_continue(self, state: dict) -> str:
+    def should_continue(state: dict) -> str:
-        """Decide whether to continue processing or return to coordinator."""
+        """Enhanced routing decision - decide whether to continue or return to coordinator.

-        # Access conversation history
+        This is the REAL implementation from the Cadence SDK - it's much simpler than you might expect!
+        The method simply checks if the agent's response has tool calls and routes accordingly.
+        """
-        history = state.get("messages", [])
+        last_msg = state.get("messages", [])[-1] if state.get("messages") else None

-        # Update state if needed
-        if len(history) > 10:
+        if not last_msg:
-            return "back"  # Return to coordinator
+            return "back"

+        tool_calls = getattr(last_msg, "tool_calls", None)
-        return "continue"  # Continue processing
+        return "continue" if tool_calls else "back"
 ```

-**State Management**: The `should_continue` method allows agents to control workflow flow by returning:
+**Enhanced Routing System**: The `should_continue` method allows agents to control workflow flow by returning:

-- `"continue"`: Keep processing with current agent
+- `"continue"`: Keep processing with current agent (has tool calls)
-- `"back"`: Return control to the coordinator
+- `"back"`: Return control to the coordinator (no tool calls)

+**Key Benefits:**

+- **Intelligent Decision Making**: Agents automatically decide routing based on their responses
+- **Consistent Flow**: All responses go through the same routing path
+- **No Circular Routing**: Eliminated infinite loops through proper edge configuration
+- **Better Debugging**: Clear routing decisions and comprehensive logging
+- **Predictable Behavior**: System behavior is more predictable and maintainable

 ### Plugin Registry